-Decades of research indicates that the high-fat, low-carb keto-friendly foods that we once thought were destroying our health may be doing just the opposite.
-Studies upon studies on the ketogenic diet have been finding benefits for people with all types of conditions, including type 2 diabetes, obesity, heart disease, epilepsy, and Alzheimer’s disease.
+Decades of research indicates that high-fat, low-carb keto-friendly foods, the very foods we once thought were destroying our health, may be doing just the opposite.
+Studies upon studies on the ketogenic diet have been discovering benefits for people with all types of conditions, including type 2 diabetes, obesity, heart disease, epilepsy, and Alzheimer’s disease.

 How could a diet filled with so much cholesterol and fat be so good for us?
-Becuase many of the foods that we once thought were the problem — like eggs and meat — are actually the solution.
+Because many of the foods that we once thought were the problem — like eggs and meat — can actually be the solution.

 Below, we explore some of the healthiest keto foods.